- Sessions and Fees

 We ensure all parents feel welcome and involved from the beginning by:

-Opportunities to read our most recent OFSTED Inspection report, which is available online or a hard copy can be given upon request.
+Opportunities to read our most recent OFSTED Inspection report, which is available online, on the next tab in the website or a hard copy can be given upon request.

 Creating opportunities for the exchange of information, using, amongst other resources, a copy of the prospectus.